Home Features Desktop App CLI Reference Tutorial Reports Manufacturing Tolerance 3D Analysis Collaboration Integrations Why Plain Text? GitHub

 uses: dtolnay/rust-action@stable

-- name: Install TDT
+- name: Install Tessera

 run: cargo install tessera-design-toolkit